seviu/swiftdaddy/Content/articles/Optionals under the hood.md

 ## The Nil-Coalescing Operator

 So we are stuck with a warning.
-Xcode complains with a warning.
+Xcode complains of a warning.
 We cannot print our string until we get rid of it.
 We could use `Optional binding` for this, but there is a better way.
 The The Nil-Coalescing Operator or `??`

 ```swift
 var str:Optional<String> = "Hello World"
 print(str?.uppercased() ?? "")
 ```

 We use `??` to unwrap the optional supply a default value in case the `Optional` instance is `nil`.
-We can even multiple chain it:
+We can even chain it:

 ```swift
 print(str1 ?? str2 ?? str3 ?? "str and str2 and str3 are all nil")